-http://www2.archivists.org/governance/handbook/appendices/app_a/Records_Retention_Policy.)
+http://www2.archivists.org/governance/handbook/appendices/app a/Records Retention Policy.)

 Scope: The RRP contains records schedules that identify official SAA records of permanent value and provides direction for their retention and disposition either by the SAA Office or by the SAA Archives.
 It also identifies non-permanent records that can be kept as long as administratively useful or legally necessary and then destroyed.
 It applies to records in the existing SAA Archives as well as to current records, and to SAA staff, elected and appointed leaders, component groups, and members.